Blog Layout

 Schedule Your Visit to Your Rental Property

 If you are thinking about the expenses tied to your visit, then you must be knowledgeable about the US tax law.
 It states that expenses related to visiting your out-of-state rental properties may be tax-deductible.
-You can deduct the cost of meals, mileage, plane tickets, and hotel stays from your rental property profits.
+You can deduct the cost of meals, mileage, plane tickets, and hotel stays from your long distance rental property profits.

-Use these tax benefits to your advantage by scheduling a visit to your property at least once a year.
+Use these tax benefits to your advantage by scheduling a visit to your rental property at least once a year.
 Maximize this visit by taking corrective action and making sure that your renters are happy with their stay.

 Be Aware of Market Trends